I just spent two weeks in Hanoi and I must say I was pleasantly surprised by the nightlife.

 Clubs:

-Savage: A new nightclub, bar and lounge in the West Lake area.
+A techno nightclub, bar and lounge in the West Lake area.
+Amazing sound system.
 It is owned and managed by 4 French based in Hong Kong.
 Popular with expats.
-Techno and non-commercial electronic music.
 Closes very late.
-Expensive.
-Good cocktails.
+Good cocktails but expensive.
 My favorite nightclub in Hanoi.

 Historical City Center: Rich Vietnamese and Tourists